-2022 2021

-£'000 £'000

-Amounts falling due within one year (106,364) (134,512)
+Additional described income 2023 £'000 2022 £'000 Amounts falling due within one year (100,125) (106,364)

 Accruals relates to interest payable on borrowings (see Note 14).

 16 Fair value of financial assets and liabilities

 The fair values of the financial assets and liabilities are included at the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.